RyWheliss96/project-one/README.md

 * Christian

 ### Analysis and Conclusion
-    In picking a dataset, our focus was on selecting a group of data that allowed our group to discover the perfect formula for writing a song.
+    <p> In picking a dataset, our focus was on selecting a group of data that allowed our group to discover the perfect formula for writing a song.
 The dataset we found included a large number of metrics that ended up being somewhat vague but included many songs we found familiar.
-Below you will find the results from this dataset in an attempt to discover the perfect formula for a song.
+Below you will find the results from this dataset in an attempt to discover the perfect formula for a song. </p>
-    The main metric that was investigated is popularity.
+    <p> The main metric that was investigated is popularity.
 This is a metric where each song was given a score between 0 and 100 based on its popularity.
-We dived
+We dived </p>